neomedia6989/docs-2/docs/troubleshooting/index.md

 So, when you're watching videos on some devices, like a computer, you can turn off this helper to try to make the videos play better.
 This might help the videos play more smoothly and not freeze or stop in the middle.

-For some devices, like Apple TV, there's also a special setting you can choose that's called "Old" or "Legacy" player.
+For some devices, like Apple TV, there's also a special setting you can choose that's called 'Old' or 'Legacy' player.
 This can also help the videos play better.
 It's like using an older version of the helper that might work better for some videos.